Reducing sugar intake

-When it comes to sugar, it’s not about cutting it out completely, it’s about making the healthiest choice.
-“Foods high in added sugars, such as soft drinks, confectionery, biscuits and cakes, lack essential nutrients and are being eaten at the expense of healthy, whole foods,” says Program & Nutrition Manager, Nour Nazha.
+When it comes to sugar, it’s not about cutting it out completely, it’s about making the healthier choice.
+“Eating a lot of foods high in added sugars, such as soft drinks, lollies, biscuits and cakes, can mean you’re missing out on essential nutrients from whole foods, says Dietitian and WW Program Developer, Nicole Stride.
 In fact, Aussies now consume one-third of their kilojoule intake from ‘extra’ foods opposed to ones that are essential to health, such as fruit, vegies, dairy, wholegrains and protein.
 So, how do we get the balance back?

 Check for added sugar

-Try these smart swaps and you’ll be helping to cut back unnecessary added sugar in your diet.
+Try these smart swaps to help you reduce unnecessary added sugar in your diet.

 Our verdict on juicing

-"We encourage our members to have at least five serves of vegetables and two serves of fruit per day,” says Nazha.
-“But fruit and vegetables that are juiced or used in a smoothie contribute to daily SmartPoints® .”
+"It’s best to eat your fruit and vegetables rather than drink them,” says Stride.
+“With WW, fruit and vegetables that are juiced or used in a smoothie are no longer considered to be ZeroPoint™ foods and contribute to your daily SmartPoints Budget.”
 There are a number of reasons for this, she explains.
-“Juicing often removes the fibre from fruit and vegetables, and concentrates the natural sugars and kilojoule content.
+“Juicing breaks down the food for you, meaning it can be rapidly absorbed by your stomach before you’ve even registered how much you’ve drunk.
+Juicing often removes the fibre from fruit and vegetables as well, and concentrates the natural sugars and kilojoule content.
 Therefore, relative to fresh fruit and vegetables, juices have a higher energy density.”
-Plus, when you eat one green apple as a snack, you often feel satisfied, but you may need five or six apples to make a juice – and it can be consumed quickly!
-Even “healthy” green smoothies or juices contain a high number of kilojoules or SmartPoints.
-Check the ingredients and be aware of what you’re drinking.
+Plus, when you eat one green apple as a snack, you often feel satisfied, but you may need five or six apples to make a juice – and it can be consumed quickly without you even realising!
+Even “healthy” green smoothies or juices can contain a higher number of kilojoules or SmartPoints so it’s best to check the ingredients and SmartPoints value of your favourite drinks before drinking them.